Riib11/SocialNetworks/done.md

 ## April 13 - April 19

+- flush out report outline with more specifics in the Analysis and Conclusions sections
+- summarize (more) thoughts on the social network analysis papers that I read

 - made rough outline of Report Outline (`notes/Report Outline.md`)

 - recreated authors features matrix with final data